valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 ## 3) ZLK State Classifier (ZLK_state_classifier.py)

 This repository contains a Python script for analyzing and classifying dynamical states using resonant angle time series data.
 The code processes simulation outputs, applies a low-pass Butterworth filter to isolate long-period behavior, and extracts diagnostic quantities such as libration amplitude, mean resonant angle, and dominant oscillation period.
-The script automatically infers an index from the working directory name, processes multiple input files per run, and generates both filtered and osculating angle plots.
+The script automatically infers an index from the working directory name and processes multiple input files per run.
+It generates both filtered and osculating angle plots.
 A Fourier analysis is used to identify the dominant period of the filtered signal, and summary results are written to a text file.

 ## 📌 Features